-Elite population is preferring healthier lifestyle due to which the demand for seaweed flavor has been rising owing to their anti-inflammatory, antimicrobial, and antioxidant properties.
-A new form of edible algae known as dulse has increased the prospects for the industry owing to the high nutritional content in it.
-It has considerable amounts of minerals, vitamins, antioxidants and bacon flavor that can be used in several food products.
+The elite population is preferring a healthier lifestyle due to which the demand for seaweed flavor has been rising owing to their anti-inflammatory, antimicrobial, and antioxidant properties.
+A new form of edible algae known as dulse has increased the prospects for the industry owing to its high nutritional content.
+It has considerable amounts of minerals, vitamins, antioxidants, and bacon flavor that can be used in several food products.
 They are rich in vitamins A, B, and C, magnesium, iron, and zinc.
 Varied species of seaweed contain ingredients like proteins, minerals, polyunsaturated fatty acids, and dietary fiber.

 In terms of raw material, the seaweed flavor market is segmented into bacon, wakame, kombu, and laver/nori flavors.
 The laver segment is anticipated to gain notable traction through 2032.
 It is also known as slake and is found majorly around the east coast of Ireland and the west coast of Great Britain.
 It is known for its smooth texture and purple color.
 Its rich iodine content gives it a unique flavor when combined with oysters and olives, which has influenced the product's use.
 Kombu is extensively used in Japanese cuisines and is sold dried or pickled in vinegar.
 It can be pickled with a sour and sweet flavor.
 It is used in preparing beverages and seasonings.